 The 2018 premium was especially bad, but the average fare is almost always more than $120 above the national average, meaning the region’s passengers consistently lose at least $80 million annually.

-That’s why the Northwest Arkansas Council continues its work with XNA administrators who are interested in bringing more low-cost air service to the airport.
+That’s why the Northwest Arkansas Council continues its work with XNA to bring more low-cost air service to the airport.

-Low-cost carriers help because they create competition, and legacy carriers American, Delta and United react by lowering their own fares in a bid to keep passengers.
+Low-cost carriers help by creating competition, and legacy carriers American, Delta and United react by lowering their own fares in a bid to keep passengers.

 When the legacy airlines lower their fares because a low-cost carrier arrives to serve a market, it’s commonly referred to as the “Southwest Effect,” but it’s not just Southwest Airlines that provides that benefit.